Tuesday, August 26, 2008

 After retiring from the Port Authority of Thailand, Mr.Boonchoo Montai lived in Saraburi Province.

 He collected the famous rally cars once driven in the stadiums there.
 I used to visit him in Saraburi with Mr. Manit Suktako, the owner of Tom’s Service rally Team and the father of Mr. Maram Suktago, whom I have been his navigator in Thailand Rally&Thailand Cross Country Rally.
+Mr. Boonchoo Montai, at our visit, was quite strong and healthy.
+However, later I have heard that he was suffered from stroke.

 In 2006, I planned to visit him again as Mr.Nontimuk Chotisalikorn desired to buy this Ford.
 However, I did not meet him and was told that he sold all old cars in his collection.